 The best way to describe this site is "breathtaking".
 As you first descend down you see all sorts of colours: reds, greens, violets, blues, yellows, oranges....
 These are from the various soft corals, sea anemones, sponges and sea fans that cover the limestone rocks.
 Combined with the sunlight sparkling off the large schools of small multi-coloured fish near the surface, this is one of the most amazing sites you are ever likely to see.
 As you drop deeper the fans increase in size with enormous Gorgonian fans reaching sizes of 2 metres or more.
 Large barrel sponges lean on the sides of the various rocks.

 Whether you are looking into the blue or have your head stuck in the rocks you can't help but to see something special.
-For the macro lovers you have sea horses, ornate ghost pipefish, cleaner pipefish, various species of shrimp and nudibranchs all hiding away in small crevices.
-For the rest there are schools of barracuda, tuna, jacks, trevally, snappers, and don't forget the sharks!
-Two species are regularly spotted in and around this dive site.
-Leopard sharks, which can grow to sizes of three metres or more, can be found resting on the sand close to the edge of the reef.
-The smaller grey bamboo sharks can be seen hidden away in small cracks in the rocks.
+For the macro lovers you have the possibility of sea horses, ornate ghost pipefish, cleaner pipefish, various species of shrimp and nudibranchs all hiding away in small crevices.
+For the rest there are schools of barracuda, tuna, trevally, snappers, and maybe even a shark!
+Two species are sometimes spotted in and around this dive site.
+Leopard sharks, which can grow to sizes of three metres or more, can sometimes be found resting on the sand close to the edge of the reef.
+The smaller grey bamboo sharks can also occasionally be seen hidden away in small cracks in the rocks.
 If you don't like this dive site then give up diving!

 For bookings or more info please fill in our Information Request Form.